olivernorred/olivernorreddotcom/src/cookbook/olivers-raw-oats.md

 ### Directions

-1. Put oats and blueberries into a bowl and microwave for 2 minutes or until blueberries are fully melted and oats are hot.
+1. Put oats and blueberries into a bowl and microwave for <qu>2 minutes</qu> or until blueberries are fully melted and oats are hot
-2. Slice whole banana onto hot oats and blueberries.
+2. Slice whole banana onto hot oats and blueberries
-3. Pour almond milk over hot oats and blueberries.
+3. Pour almond milk over hot oats and blueberries
-4. Top with peanut butter.
+4. Top with peanut butter

-*And that’s it!
+*That’s it!
 Quick and tasty.
 It’s the perfect breakfast.
 I should know, I eat it every day.*